-FCT police ban tinted windows, covered number plates to curb 'one chance' operations - Businessday NG
+FCT Police ban tinted windows, covered number plates to curb 'one chance' operations - Businessday NG

 In a statement posted on X (formerly Twitter), the Command’s spokesperson, Josephine Adeh, called on vehicle owners to adhere to the directive or risk having their vehicles impounded.

-She clarified that while the ban applies to all unauthorised tinted vehicles, exceptions would be made for factory-fitted tints or cases with valid medical exemptions.
+She clarified that while the ban applies to all unauthorized tinted vehicles, exceptions would be made for factory-fitted tints or cases with valid medical exemptions.

 She acknowledged that while the directive may cause inconvenience, it underscores the Command’s commitment to safeguarding residents.

-Olatunji Disu, FCT commissioner of oolice, reinforced the directive during a recent parade of criminal suspects.
+Olatunji Disu, FCT Commissioner of Police, reinforced the directive during a recent parade of criminal suspects.
 He explained that vehicles with tinted windows or covered number plates provide a shield for criminals, enabling them to operate undetected and complicating efforts to rescue victims in distress.

-In a video accompanying the statement, Disu emphasised the connection between tinted glasses and criminal activities, particularly abductions.
+In a video accompanying the statement, Disu emphasized the connection between tinted glasses and criminal activities, particularly abductions.

 “We are clamping down on all commercial vehicles and private cars with tinted glasses.
 We need to see people inside their vehicles.
 Tinted glasses contribute to lawlessness,” he said.